ErikKalkoken/evebuddy/README.md

 If you no longer want to use the app you can uninstall it.

-First start the app for deleting user data:
+First start the delete app for removing your user data:

 ```sh
 ./evebuddy --delete-data